Ahmad-Sai/k-means-clustering/README.md

     - NumPy
     - Matplotlib

+!!!DATA IS RANDOM EVERYTIME THE PROGRAM IS RUN.
+ACCURACY AND STANDARD DEVIATION WILL VARY!!!

 Standard deviation of data _before_ clustering: **≈ 0.22360679775**

 Standard deviation of data _after_ clustering: **≈ 0.24091786357**